 All of our brands are produced locally and ethically in small workshops close to their places of creation.
 A selection of labels that are among the few that remain with a rich legacy of craftsmanship, with their unique and personal projects.

 Founded in 1935, Danton began making traditional French workwear, such as overalls and aprons, at their small workshop in central France.
 Its resistant garments were supplied for decades to French public administrations such as the RATP (Paris Metro) or SNCF (French Railways).
-Bought by a Japanese company a decade ago, to save it from closure, the firm continues to produce part of its collection from France and a new line made in Japan.
+The firm continues to produce part of its collection from France and a new line designed and made in Japan.

 The company was originally founded in 1911 in the German Alps and operated for several decades before closing.
 In 2010, Peter Plotnicki discovered the factory full of authentic knitting machines from the 1920s to the 1960s, covered in dust, but completely intact.
 So he decided to revive these machines to make new, but traditionally made circular knitted fabrics, with good and sustainable materials, passion, heart and soul.